- This event has passed.

 Networking / Coffee Break

-AI Use Cases People are Most Excited About
+AI Use Cases Industry Leaders are Most Excited About

 Artificial intelligence and machine learning are moving rapidly from experimentation to real-world impact across the built environment.
 In this session, industry leaders and innovators explore the AI applications generating the most buzz, and delivering tangible results, in design, construction, and operations.
 From predictive scheduling and quality control to generative design, risk management, and sustainable materials optimization, panelists will share insights into where AI is truly adding value today and where it’s headed next.
 This session offers an on-the-ground look at how forward-thinking teams are turning data into smarter, faster, and more efficient project outcomes.